GWC-DCMB/CapstoneProject/datasets/README.md

 ## Datasets

-Goal: Choose a dataset with sufficient interesting variables (number of columns) and decently large sample size (number of rows).
-Think about what questions you could potentially answer or explore with the dataset.
-Pick things that you find interesting and will be motivated to explore in depth.
+**Goal**: Choose a dataset with enough interesting variables (number of columns) and a large sample size (number of rows).
+Think about what questions you could potentially answer and explore with the dataset.
+Pick a dataset that you find interesting and will be motivated to explore in depth.

 - [AP exams](AP_Exams) [SE]
     - AP test scores across subjects and stratified by various demographics (e.g. gender) and by state: https://research.collegeboard.org/programs/ap/data/participation/ap-2018